One of the youngest skiers to ever make the U.S. Freestyle Ski Team

 Growing up in Vail, Colorado shaped Tess' mogul skiing career.
 Her parents, who met in Vail, raised their three kids to appreciate mother nature's wonders.
 "Even though my family doesn't share my passion for competitive skiing, we are so close because of our mutual love for the outdoors."
 In addition to her love for the outdoors and activities like mountain biking, fishing, soccer, camping and tennis, Tess learned to play the ukulele when the COVID-19 pandemic hit.
 "I turned 2020 into an opportunity to persevere and emerge as a better athlete and person, and I'm proud to say that I did."

-A social-media enthusiast, Tess uses Instagram and Facebook to share her training and activities with her followers.
+Tess uses Instagram and Facebook to share her training and activities with her followers.
 "Being exposed to so many new cultures has widened my perspective and contributed to my education more than I could have imagined," she says.
 "It's helped me realize the importance of all types of education."
-Tess has intentions of achieving a higher level of academic education one day, but right now she is focused on skiing.
+Tess attends the Harvard Extension School part-time with hopes of eventually becoming a clinical psychologist.
 She is also passionate about inspiring those younger than her, especially girls, to reach their full potential physically, mentally and emotionally.
 "I am very excited to be working with GirlPowHER, an organization in the Vail Valley, to help girls realize all they have to offer the world."